-- (1) These positions require proficiency in the operation of more complex equipment or knowledge of the use of plant which requires the exercise of judgement or adaption. - (2) Indicative but not exclusive of the skills required of an employee in this Band include: - Understanding and application of quality control techniques. - Performance of trades and non-trade tasks incidental to the work. - Provision of trade guidance and assistance as part of a work team. - Provision of formal training programmes in conjunction with supervisors and trainers. - Supervisory skills. - Safe and competent operation of Heavy Mechanical Plant.

-- Safe and competent driving of Vehicles over 13.9 tonnes GCM to 22.4 tonnes GCM (Level 3A only) exceeding 22.4 tonnes GCM (Level 3B only). - Provision of Personal Care to service users who are both physically unable to neither undertake the tasks themselves nor make the decisions about the care they need. - Cook.
+- (2) The particular tasks to be performed will involve selection from a range oftechniques, systems, equipment, methods or processes. - 10.3 (b) (ii) Employees other than Physical/Community Services Employees - (1) The nature of the work is clearly defined with procedures well understood and clearly documented. - (2) The particular tasks to be performed may involve selection from a limited range of existing techniques, systems, equipment, methods or processes in a defined range of recurring work situations. - (3) Guidance and advice is always available. - 10.3 (c) Specialised knowledge and skills - 10.3 (c) (i) Physical/Community Services Employees - (1) These positions require proficiency in the operation of more complex equipment or knowledge of the use of plant which requires the exercise of judgement or adaption. - (2) Indicative but not exclusive of the skills required of an employee in this Band include: - Understanding and application of quality control techniques. - Performance of trades and non-trade tasks incidental to the work. - Provision of trade guidance and assistance as part of a work team. - Provision of formal training programmes in conjunction with supervisors and trainers. - Supervisory skills. - Safe and competent operation of Heavy Mechanical Plant. - Safe and competent driving of Vehicles over 13.9 tonnes GCM to 22.4 tonnes GCM (Level 3A only) exceeding 22.4 tonnes GCM (Level 3B only). - Provision of Personal Care to service users who are both physically unable to neither undertake the tasks themselves nor make the decisions about the care they need.

-10.3 (c) (ii) Employees other than Physical/Community Services Employees

-- (1) These positions require proficiency in the application of standardised procedures, practices and/or in the operation of equipment or knowledge of the use of plant which requires the exercise of a limited degree of skill. - (2) An understanding may be required of the function of the position within its organisational context, including relevant policies and procedures.

-- (1) Some positions in this Band are at the "work face", others involve first line supervision of employees at the "work face". - (2) Employees in this Band must be able to provide employees under their supervision with on-the-job training and guidance.
-Such employees in this Band must also have a basic knowledge of personnel practices.

-10.3 (d) (ii) Employees other than Physical/Community Services Employees

-(1) These positions require basic skills in managing time and planning and organising one's own work so as to achieve specific and set objectives in the most efficient way within resources available and within a set timetable.

-- (2) Employees in this Band may assist other employees by providing guidance, advice and training on routine technical, procedural or Administrative/ Professional matters. - 10.3 (e) Inter-personal skills - 10.3 (e) (i) Physical/Community Services Employees
+- Cook. - 10.3 (c) (ii) Employees other than Physical/Community Services Employees - (1) These positions require proficiency in the application of standardised procedures, practices and/or in the operation of equipment or knowledge of the use of plant which requires the exercise of a limited degree of skill. - (2) An understanding may be required of the function of the position within its organisational context, including relevant policies and procedures. - 10.3 (d) Management skills - 10.3 (d) (i) Physical/Community Services Employees - (1) Some positions in this Band are at the "work face", others involve first line supervision of employees at the "work face". - (2) Employees in this Band must be able to provide employees under their supervision with on-the-job training and guidance.
+Such employees in this Band must also have a basic knowledge of personnel practices. - 10.3 (d) (ii) Employees other than Physical/Community Services Employees - (1) These positions require basic skills in managing time and planning and organising one's own work so as to achieve specific and set objectives in the most efficient way within resources available and within a set timetable. - (2) Employees in this Band may assist other employees by providing guidance, advice and training on routine technical, procedural or Administrative/ Professional matters. - 10.3 (e) Inter-personal skills - 10.3 (e) (i) Physical/Community Services Employees